Clashing On Rustaveli

 The protests, however, continue.
 Follow people like Katie Shoshiashvili, Marika Mikiashvili, Ana Gvarishvili, and Terje Helland for updates and analysis of the situation in Tbilisi.

-A picture I made earlier this year on May 26, the Georgian Independence Day, during a protest against the so-called „Russian Law“ on Chavchavadze Avenue.
+A woman demonstrating her love for her motherland on May 26, Georgian Independence Day, during a protest against the so-called „Russian Law“ on Chavchavadze Avenue.

 Five Steps Toward New Elections